thomsonreuters/FEF/FEFDataGrid/readme.md

 - Simple Edit Features
 - Isolated Scope
 - Dynamic Column Generation from Service Data
-- Server Side Sort logic.
+- Server Side Sort logic

 See the Roadmap section below for details and for what's coming next.